 The Carbon Fund was created for the acquisition of carbon credits and any other assets to meet Ireland's international climate change obligations.
-The number of carbon credits held in the fund as at the end of 2017 was 5,329,964.
+The number of carbon credits held in the fund as at the end of 2018 was 5,506,472 compared with 5,329,964 at the end of 2017.
+The increase relates to temporary Certified Emission Reduction units (tCERs) received from Ireland's investment in the BioCarbon Fund.

 Since the 2015 final settlement of obligations under the Kyoto Protocol compliance period 2008-2012, no units were surrendered or bought.
 The remaining units in the Fund have been carried forward towards meeting Ireland's 2020 commitments under the European Union's 2020 Climate and Energy Package.

 The NTMA continues to process payments for the State's existing carbon investments.
-During 2017, there was a call on payments under the BioCarbon Fund of €1.029.463.
+During 2018, there was a call on payments under the BioCarbon Fund of €606,564.
+In addition the Carbon Fund for Europe was formally closed in April 2018 and the DCCAE received a refund of €98,026 which accounted for their percentage of the remaining cash in the fund.